 How many rounds, how often

 Two to four rounds per session is plenty.
 Others do it three times a week.
-Here's the thing — three to five minutes of rest between rounds.
 Some people do this once a day.
-Consider this: there's no magic frequency.
-What matters is consistency and attention Worth knowing..
+There's no magic frequency.
+Day to day, three to five minutes of rest between rounds.
+What matters is consistency and attention Worth keeping that in mind..

 If you're doing this alongside freediving training, the principles are the same but the stakes are higher — never practice breath holds alone underwater, and always have a buddy.